sunnyveerla/HCsig/README.md

 - (7) Comparison with the recent HGSC signatures (n=7).
 The functions should be loaded from the github repository: https://bitbucket.org/britroc/cnsignatures.git .
 - (8) Comparison with the Pan-Cancer signatures (n=17).
 The package `CINSignatureQuantification` will be used to generate the samply-by-component matrix for the Pan-Cancer chromosomal instability signatures.
 - (9) Comparison with the panConusig signatures (n=25).
 Tools including `Battenberg` (`alleleCounter`, `impute2` and `beagle5` were included in this package), `ASCAT.sc` and `panConusig` will be used in this step.
-- (10) Generate and validate CerCN signatures (n=6) and the HGSC prediction model.
-Tools including mixture modeling `flexmix`, unsupervised clustering `NMF`, cosine similarity `lsa`, k-fold particitioning `caret` and `randomforest` will be used in this step.
+- (10) Generate and validate HCsig signatures (n=5) and the HGSC prediction model.
+Tools including [SRIQ clustering](https://github.com/sunnyveerla/SRIQ) will be used in this step.